Matrix concentration inequalities via the method of exchangeable pairs: Combinatorial sums of matrices. Combinatorial sums of matrices

-Consider a finite collection $\coll{B} \defby \{ \mtx{B}_1, \dots, \mtx{B}_n \}$ of deterministic Hermitian matrices.
+\begin{example}[(Sampling without replacement)] Consider a finite collection $\coll{B} \mathrell=\{ \mtx {B}_1, \ldots, \mtx {B}_n \}$ of deterministic Hermitian matrices.
 Suppose that we want to study a sum of $s$ matrices sampled randomly from $\coll{B}$ without replacement.
 We can express this type of series in the form

-where $\pi$ is a random permutation on $\{1, \dots, n\}$.
+where $\pi$ is a random permutation on $\{1, \ldots, n\}$.
 The matrix $\mtx{W}$ is therefore an example of a combinatorial sum. \end{example}